 One of the more common side effects of estrogen therapy is gastrointestinal upset, manifested by nausea and vomiting.
 Other side effects include fluid retention, high blood levels of calcium, uterine bleeding, and decreased sex drive.
 Men may experience

 gynecomastia and impotence.

 Hot flashes are the most common side effect of SERMs (antiestrogens).
 In addition, women may experience vaginal bleeding and discharge, mood swings, and visual disturbances.

 are rare, but serious side effects.

-Tamoxifen has been associated with a three-fold increase in endometrial cancer incidence when compared to the general population; this translates into an absolute risk of 0.5% versus 0.15%, a very small incidence indeed.
+Tamoxifen has been associated with a three-fold increase in endometrial cancer incidence when compared to the general population.
+However, the absolute risk is very small..

 Androgens and Antiandrogens

-Androgen's side effects are masculinizing effects, including hirsutism (excessive hair growth), male-pattern baldness, voice lowering, acne, and enhanced libido.
+Androgen's side effects are masculinizing effects, including hirsutism, male-pattern baldness, voice lowering, acne, and enhanced sex drive.